rishizek/CarND-Advanced-Lane-Lines/writeup.md

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+The distortion-correction via the camera calibration is applied to the test images given in "test_images" folder as well as the undistorted image results.
+Here the code for this step is found in the 5th cell of the Jupyter notebook in `image_generation.ipynb`.
+One of the test images' results is given below:
 ![alt text][image2]
+Here, we can observe that the right-most car is partially cut due to image undistortion.

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image (the convert functions are found in 2nd cell and thresholding steps in 6th cell of Jupyte notebook `image_generation.ipynb`, and the test results in "test_images" folder).
+As you may find in the code, I initially tried to use the magnitude and direction of the gradient but it turned out to generate more noise and after several trials I decided not to use them.
+Here's an example of my output for this step.
 ![alt text][image3]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.